jetchegaray/mint-instagram-feed/README.md

-## Description
+## Description - NFT Pinterest Feed Images Gallery

-It is a dapp to mint to NFT all your gallery images.
+It is a dapp to mint all your gallery images.
 The frontend is similar to Pinterest where you can upload a photo, a title, a description, and a price. you have a board you all your pins are uploaded and the option to mint them.

 ## Table of Contents